stochastic-thread/libc4life/README.md

 ```

-#### slabs
+#### slab allocator
-Memory slabs emulate an unlimited block of memory by allocating slabs of user defined size and keeping track of available space within them.
-Since the allocator doesn't keep any information about individual allocations; the only way to release allocated memory is to free the allocator.
-They are useful for reducing the number of allocations in code that doesn't need to free individual pointers; or to feed memory pools in code that needs pointer tracking as well.
+The slab allocator allocates memory as slabs of user defined size and keeps track of available space within them.
+Since it doesn't keep any information about individual allocations; the only way to release allocated memory is to free the allocator.
+It's useful for reducing the number of allocations in code that doesn't need to free individual pointers; or to feed memory pools.

 ```C